vtrykoz/MyersDiff/README.md

 # MyersDiff
-Myers diff in only 40 lines with js
+Myers diff in only 40 lines with CoffeeScript